Janamou/android-testing-codelab/01-uiautomator/README.md

 }
 ```

-The test process for the Browser App test looks like this:
+The process for the Browser App test looks like this:

 1. Open the apps screen
 2. Retrieve scrollable view with apps